Charan: Traders and merchants

-The Salt-Trade in Marwar involved thousands of people & pack animals like oxen & camels.
+The Salt-Trade in Marwar involved thousands of people and pack animals like oxen and camels.
 Charans along with Pushkarna Brahmins and Bhils were engaged in salt-trade and exempted from the payment of custom duties.
-Kachhela Charans from Sindhari used to collect salt from Talwara & sell in other parts of Marwar.
+Kachhela Charans from Sindhari used to collect salt from Talwara and sell in other parts of Marwar.
 Charans were seen as, “great traders...who...paid no dues and in troubled times when plunder was rife...although trading with thousands of rupees worth of property were never molested”.

 The Charan traders made their encampments as fortified settlements whenever a long hault was required, either due to the long journey or as safeguard against lawless bandits and periodical rains.
 Sometimes, these fortified settlements evolved as forts such as those of Bhainsrorgarh.
 Some of the Charan merchants were the privileged carriers of the Rajawaras (kingdoms) and thus had direct communication with the royal household.
 Their caravans also consisted of armies to safeguard their goods and encampments.
 Documents of princely states like Kota records the names of several Charans as the affluent merchants of the region with their huge caravans trading with markets in western India.

-The establishment of British hegemony in northwestern India and subsequent colonial intervention on trade practices such as monopoly on salt and introduction of railways affected overall trading patterns leading to irreversabe decline of communities in transportation business including Charans, Lohanas, and Banjaras.
+The establishment of British hegemony in northwestern India and subsequent colonial intervention on trade practices such as monopoly on salt and introduction of railways affected overall trading patterns leading to irreversible decline of communities in transportation business including Charans, Lohanas, and Banjaras.
 As a result, some of them settled as traders and money-lenders while others took to agriculture.

 James Tod in the eighteenth century commented on the Kachhela Charans in Mewar who were traders by profession: It was a novel and interesting scene: the manly persons of the Charans, clad in the flowing white robe, with the high loose folded turban inclined on one side, from which the mala, or chaplet, was gracefully suspended; the Naiks, or leaders, with their massive necklaces of gold, with the image of the pitresvaras (the ancestors) depending therefrom, gave the whole an air of opulence and dignity.